- Related links

 The Usual and Customary Cost Schedule (Cost Schedule) is a reimbursement schedule that reflects the maximum amount that PECFA will reimburse for tasks listed on the Cost Schedule at the time the task activity is conducted.
 It is not intended to set the price for specific tasks.
 The DNR can consider variances to the Cost Schedule on a case-by-case basis.
 For more information, see s.292.63(4)(cm), Wis.
 Stats.

 Cost schedules with task specifications

 If a responsible party intends to seek reimbursement under the PECFA program, the consulting firm or contractor that performs services must be a registered PECFA consulting firm per ch.
 SPS 305, Wis.
 Adm.
 Code.
-An online credential search engine is available to identify PECFA registered consulting firms and consultants.

 For information about qualifications and choosing an environmental consultant to investigate and cleanup contaminated sites, visit Selecting an environmental consultant.

 How to become a PECFA agent

 PECFA consultant-agent status is an alternative approach to funding cleanup activities at PECFA-eligible sites.
 It is designed to be an additional tool to help sites that have become stalled move forward.
 For more information contact the PECFA project manager in your region.

 - PECFA Agent Frequently Asked Questions (RR-943) - This document answers questions about agent and claimant roles, responsibilities and requirements.

 Progress reports must be completed to inform DNR of progress and estimated costs at various times during both investigation and remediation, per ch.
 NR 747.62, Wis.
 Adm.
 Code.
 The links provided will direct you to the reporting application where you can enter and submit all required information directly on-line, or will provide you with information to assist you with the reporting process.